Skip to Content

 Platforms

-Samsung Internet is only for Android devices (traditionally).
-It is possible to use it on your computer using the Chrome extension, and you can test it on your iOS, but official apps are not yet offered.
+Samsung Internet is only for Android devices.
+It is possible to use it on a computer with the Chrome extension, and you can test it on iOS, but official apps are offered.

 Tabs

 Google Chrome may be the browser for you if you open many tabs.
 You can create tab groups to organize your tasks.
-Each work type tab can be stored in a group for better workflow.
+Each similar tab can be stored in a group for better workflow.

 Private mode